 If you’re a more skilled home barista who can make a delectable cup of coffee look as good as it tastes, you may want to consider moving away from the opaque options like stoneware or porcelain, and aim for a glassy look.

-These bad boys are made of solid borosilicate glass, and are designed to keep that coffee piping hot for as long as possible.
-They also put that beautiful mixture of espresso and milk on display through their condensation-free, double-walled glass.
-They are extremely affordable and hold a respectable 6 oz apiece, making them a great size for a traditional cappuccino.
+Made of solid borosilicate glass, these will keep your cappuccino piping hot for as long as possible.
+They also put that beautiful mixture of espresso and milk on display through their condensation-free, double-wall construction.
+They are extremely affordable and hold a respectable 6 oz apiece, a great size for a traditional cappuccino.

-- Condensation-free, so you’ll have a crystal clear view of that swirling espresso-milk mixture
+- Condensation-free for a crystal clear view of that swirling espresso-milk mixture

 - Backed by a popular brand name